dbsrv/ansible-automation-agent/README.md

 # ansible-opsmanager

-Use Ansible to install MongoDB Ops Manager **Automation Agent** onto nodes.
+This document describes how to use Ansible to install MongoDB Ops Manager **Automation Agent**.
 Unlike Chef or Puppet, Ansible does not require an agent on a node.
 Simply assign a host to run Ansible, then provide Ansible a list of nodes to install Automation Agent.

 For more on Ansible, read [How Ansible Works](https://www.ansible.com/how-ansible-works).